-There are pros and cons to either scenario.
-An experienced person will require a higher salary, and on the flipside, a less experienced person will require additional training, which translates to more “money” and “time,” and there’s a higher probability that the end result may not be successful.
-The same can be said for an experienced employee not working out, but the inherent risk of the position not working because of issues relating to experience are lessened.
+There’s a higher probability that the end result may not be successful when you go with an inexperienced worker.
+The same can be said for an experienced employee not working out, but the inherent risk of the position not working because of issues relating to experience is lessened.

 Determining experience is a more straightforward task, much can be determined by how in-depth the answers to interview questions are.
 If the role is technical, test results will speak for themselves.
 Asking the correct questions of references provided by the potential new hire can further assess their level of experience.

 If you’re looking to take on a more inexperienced worker because of budget restraints or you like their passion, you have to consider if their potential is enough.

 Inexperienced Employees: Is Potential Enough?

 For a junior hire, it’s not easy to measure how well potential will translates into success.
 A time commitment is needed to see how much of the perceived potential will flourish.
 Be sure to consider the following questions related to training.